em3ndez/tiny-web-server/BUILDING.md

 Challenge: reflection access to HttpServer fundamentals may be needed to coax desired functionality out of it, when that's not possible ordinarily.
 I've made a number of attempt at this, but not succeeded.

-2. Harden against denial of service.
+2. Harden against denial of service attacks

+3. Work in HTTPS and WSS support.